Sunday, April 21, 2024

 MINIATURE CHURCHES IN CHANIA, CRETE

-When walking along the shoreline of an old fishing village in Chania, Crete I happened to notice a small dollhouse-like church sitting on a post at the end of one of the wooden docks.
+As I was walking along the shoreline of an old fishing village in Chania, Crete, I happened to notice a small dollhouse-like church sitting on a post at the end of one of the wooden docks.
 I then walked out to take a closer look at this intriguing little white structure with a red-tiled roof and narrow-arched windows.

 I soon began to notice these little models of Greek Orthodox churches all around Chania and decided to find out more about them.